-Colombians are nervous over how the remaining 7,000 rebels will integrate into society, but most are optimistic that peace will bring more benefits than problems.
+Colombians are nervous over how the remaining 7,000 rebels will integrate into society, but most are optimistic peace will bring more benefits than problems.

 Colombia has performed better economically than its neighbours in recent years, and peace should reduce the government's security expenditures and open new areas of the country for mining and oil companies.

-But criminal gangs may try to fill the void, landmines could hinder development, and rural poverty remains a huge challenge.
+But criminal gangs may try to fill the void, land mines could hinder development, and rural poverty remains a huge challenge.

-With peace achieved, Santos, a member of a wealthy Bogota family, will probaby use his political capital to push an economic agenda, tax reforms in particular, to compensate for a drop in oil income caused by a fall in energy prices.
+With peace achieved, Santos, a member of a wealthy Bogota family, will likely use his political capital to push an economic agenda, tax reforms in particular, to compensate for a drop in oil income caused by a fall in energy prices.